China–Colombia relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as a Trade Agreement (1981); Agreement on Scientific and Technical Cooperation (1981); Agreement on the project Plan for Prevention and Protection against Forest Fires in Colombia (1997); Memorandum of Understanding of Cooperation in the Fight Against Illicit Trafficking of Narcotics and Psychotropic Substances and Related Crimes (1998); Treaty on Judicial Assistance in Criminal Matters (1999); Agreement on Economic and Technical Cooperation (2007); Agreement for the Promotion and Protection of Investments (2008); Agreement on the Prevention of Theft, Clandestine Excavation and Illicit Import and Export of Cultural Goods (2012); and a Treaty on the Transfer of Sentenced Persons (2019).

 When Colombia and China upgraded their diplomatic status to a strategic partnership in October 2023 during President Petro's visit to China, the countries signed twelve cooperation agreements.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 63% of Colombians had a favorable view of China, while 23% had an unfavorable view.
+It also found that 73% of Colombians in the 18-35 age group had positive opinions of China.